Rupinder-Kumar/react-todo-app/README.md

 # Description off the project

-This todo app use react and redux. it was created just for one basic tutorial.
+This todo app use react and redux.
 The user's can add new todos, mark as completed, remove a todo, and filter todos.

 ## Screenshots